 7.61 Payee payroll number/identifier – this number (allocated by the payer) will be quoted on any ATO correspondence regarding the payee’s declaration to assist in correct identification of the payee.
 If no payroll number/identifier then blank fill.

-7.62 Payee terminated indicator – when a payer/payee relationship has terminated before the declaration/relationship has been reported to the ATO this field must be set to T. In all other cases blank fill.
+7.62 Payee tax status – this field must be set to one of the following codes:

+A payee has indicated they are an Australian resident for tax purposes

+F payee has indicated they are a foreign resident for tax purposes

+H payee has indicated they are a working holiday maker employed under the relevant visa (subclass 417 or subclass 462)

+No other code is valid.

-Basis of payment – this field must be set to one of the following codes:
+7.63 Basis of payment – this field must be set to one of the following codes:

 F full time payee